Dericko681/alx-low_level_programming/0x02-functions_nested_loops/README.md

-the this older contains the functions and nested  loops
+s folder contains exercises focused on building skills in using nested loops and functions